Psychology Board of Australia - National psychology exam candidate manual

 • there was an administrative breach during the exam.

-Any request for review must be made in writing to the National Psychology Exam Coordinator within eight weeks of sitting the exam, and must include the following:
+Any request for review must be made in writing to the Ahpra exams team after results are released and within four weeks of receiving exam results, and must include the following:

 • the grounds and reasons for seeking review, and